Workday/canvas-kit/API_PATTERN_GUIDELINES.md

 #### Input Provider

-- All Canvas Kit components should support a wrapping `InputProvider` component to provide the cleanest experience for mouse users.
+- All Canvas Kit components should support an `InputProvider` component to provide the cleanest experience for mouse users.
 Read the docs [here](https://github.com/Workday/canvas-kit/tree/master/modules/core/react#input-provider).
 - Do not use `InputProvider` within your components.
-It is meant to be a higher order component wrapping a whole application of Canvas components
+It is meant to be used only once in your application.
+It does not require wrapping any children
 - Make sure you provide fully accessible styling by default, and only override for mouse usage.
+-

 ```tsx
 [`[data-whatinput='mouse'] &:focus,